- First-Year Applicants

 Requirements for Admission to the Early Entry Program

 To be admitted to this program, the UNO Office of Admissions must receive the following:

 - An application must be submitted online at applyearly.unomaha.edu.

 - A $45.00 non-refundable application fee (once a student has enrolled at UNO, an application fee for future terms of enrollment would not be required).

 An unofficial high school transcript of all coursework completed to date and a copy of immunization records must accompany the Early Entry Application.
 All correspondence relating to the Early Entry Program should be addressed to:

 Omaha, NE 68182

-- Recommendation and approval of courses from the high school counselor based on the student’s academic performance.
+- Online approval of courses from the high school counselor based on the student’s academic performance.
 Recommendations for home schooled students are handled on an individual basis.